Paramedicine Board of Australia - How to apply for registration

 4. Upload the required documents and make payment

-Depending on your background, you may need to upload supporting documents, like copies of qualifications or letters from employers.
+Depending on your background, you may need to upload supporting documents.

 5. Wait for an email update about your registration

-Once your application is submitted you can also track its progress by logging into your AHPRA online services account.
+Once your application is submitted you can also track its progress by logging in to your Ahpra portal.

 It is an offence under the National Law (and penalties may apply) if you call yourself a ‘paramedic’ and have not submitted a complete application before participation day.
 It is also an offence to call yourself a ‘paramedic’ if your application has been considered and you have not been granted registration.